studlinnth6233/07-composite-observer-android/README.md

 _Remark: Unlike in the last exercise and in the test case you're not allowed to use the `execute` method of Retrofit because Android does not allow network communication in the main thread.
 You have to use the `enqueue` method of Retrofit and pass a callback handler.
 This callback handler has to put the retrieved meals into your `ArrayAdapter<>`_

 **Your app should now be able to display what you can eat after this assignment or what you might have eaten before this assignment!**

+### Filter the meals

+The last part is to implement the filter for vegetarian meals only.
+Unfortunately does the API not expose any marker if a meal is vegetarian or not so we have to think about how to filter the list of meals otherwise.
+On possible solution is to filter all notes of a meal for the word **fleisch** and exclude it if so.

+_Hint: You might remember regular expressions from the last semester to check if a string matches a specific pattern._

+* Add the checkbox shown in the wireframe to your `activity_main.xml` if you haven't already.
+Remember that you have to set an id if you want to interact with an element.
+* Create a reference to your _vegetarian checkbox_
+* Implement a `static` helper method which filters for vegetarian meals
+* Change your `Callback` of the Retrofit call to filter for vegetarian meals if the checkbox is checked